 Let’s look at the most popular jewelry styles in different eras.

 - Art Nouveau Era: Art Nouveau jewelry is easily identifiable for its soft and romantic design that features many curving lines in a dreamlike and natural manner.
-Both pearl rings and rings with light-shaded stones were popular during the Art Nouveau Era, which was between 1890 and 1910.
+Both pearl rings and engagement rings with light-shaded stones were popular during the Art Nouveau Era, which was between 1890 and 1910.

 - Edwardian Era: The Edwardian Era introduced the use of platinum between 1901 and 1920, but diamonds were the main focus.
 Most platinum and diamond pieces of this era stick to a white color scheme and have delicate designs.
 Also, jewelry of this period utilizes migraine, a tiny platinum beads border around the edges of gemstones.